thephet/BevyRoguelike/README.md

 **Chapter 11.** This was a very fun chapter to read, but not very fun to implement, basically because there's no ECS, so there's no Bevy, and this chapter is mostly a copy paste of the original code.
 I only had to change a few non-important things so that it works with my game.
 The only change I did was to create a "prefab architect", instead of having prefab like a function that you can apply to any map.
 I plan to use this prefab architect for boss levels. [check this commit](https://github.com/thephet/BevyRoguelike/tree/31eca1705da44c6d5a233bd9687651d8a9a50c0a).

 **Chapter 12** This chapter is about adding themes.
 Again, like the previous chapter, there's no ECS involved so it is mostly copy paste.
-The main difference is that Bevy's render is different, so I had to work around that. [check this commit](https://github.com/thephet/BevyRoguelike/tree/4d196c8faa9d78eb71645e903dc5f874d03642fa).
+The main difference is that Bevy's render is different, so I had to work around that. [check this commit](https://github.com/thephet/BevyRoguelike/tree/4d196c8faa9d78eb71645e903dc5f874d03642fa) and [check this video to see the game](https://www.youtube.com/watch?v=rF9SKP2W7BY).